nspyre-org/nspyre/docs/source/getting_started.rst

 ===============

 The data server hosts experimental data.
-It has a collection of data sets, each of which contains a "source", and one or more "sinks".
-The "source" provides data to a data set, and the "sinks" collect data from the data set.
+It has a collection of data sets, each of which contains a "source" and one or more "sinks".
+The "source" provides data to a data set and the "sinks" collect data from the data set.

 To start the data server, simply run: